5H4/pxiel/README.md

 # pxiel
-Mini dot have large Node, node have small size, size i sum of the vector, vector has weight , weight has prediction.
+Mini dot have large Node, node have small size, size is a sum of the vector, vector has weight , weight has prediction.